US Open nets tennis fans new and old

 Paul Cohen, from Manhattan, said it was his third time attending the game.

 “There are a few matches I want to watch,” Cohen said.
-“I want to watch Sorana Cîrstea versus [Kayla] Day, the American.”
+“I want to watch Sorana C”rstea versus [Kayla] Day, the American.”

 Cohen was also looking forward to seeing Djokovic and Tiafoe play.